- What is C.A.S.A?

 Are there any other agencies or groups that provide the same service?

-No. There are other child advocacy organizations, but C.A.S.A is the only program where volunteers are appointed by the court to have the specific responsibility of looking after the child’s best interest.
+No. There are other child serving organizations, but C.A.S.A. is the only program where volunteers are appointed by the court to have the specific responsibility of looking after the child’s best interest, as well as the only agency that requires extensive pre-service training and continuing education, as well as an 18-month program commitment..